 Hives appear suddenly but chronic allergic reactions can be mistaken for acne.
 Hives are typically noticed on the face because there’s less hair present, but very large hives can be felt all over the body.
 Facial swelling might accompany the hives, thus eliminating the possibility that it’s acne.
 Your dog might sneeze or rub his face because it itches and his entire body might become red and irritated.

 If you suspect your dog is having an allergic reaction to something (most commonly the food they eat), you should consult with your vet to decide on a course of antihistamine treatment.
 Facial swelling should be seen immediately by the vet to prevent your dog’s airway from being compromised due to the swelling.

 Skin allergies in dogs should be taken seriously which means what they eat matters and not any dog food will do.
-If that’s the case, then you need to look for the best food for dogs with skin allergies and create a custom meal plan from services like Farmer’s Dog.
+If that’s the case, then you need to look for the best food for dogs with skin allergies and create a custom meal plan from one of these subscription services.
 Which would mean paying a bit more than usual.

 Demodectic mange is a type of mange caused by the Demodex mite.
 When these mites overtake the dog’s skin, it can lead to hair loss, painful skin lesions, and even immune disorders.
 The infection can affect just specific areas of the body or the entire body.
 Some dogs might have patchy hair loss, while others will lose most of the hair on their body.